brendanconnolly/atd23_exploratoryTestingAsCode/docs/template.md

 ## Follow Ups

-* Questions you need answering to move forard
+* Questions you need answering to move forward
 * Potential bugs to investigate
 * Additional Sessions you may need